ni-13/nidhichauhan.github.io/README.md

 ## Work Experience

 **Business Analyst - ICONSULT COLLABORATIVE (_September 2023 - October 2024_)**
--Directed a specialized team through Agile practices in client interactions, resulting in a 25% enhancement in project delivery times and a 20% uptick in customer satisfaction metrics.
+- Directed a specialized team through Agile practices in client interactions, resulting in a 25% enhancement in project delivery times and a 20% uptick in customer satisfaction metrics.
--Deployed SharePoint to architect a comprehensive project documentation solution, granting visibility to 9+ key stakeholders, thus fostering transparency and collaboration.
+- Deployed SharePoint to architect a comprehensive project documentation solution, granting visibility to 9+ key stakeholders, thus fostering transparency and collaboration.
--Engineered a groundbreaking automation of membership registration processes through Spreadsheets, resulting in a remarkable 7-hour reduction in weekly labor hours.
+- Engineered a groundbreaking automation of membership registration processes through Spreadsheets, resulting in a remarkable 7-hour reduction in weekly labor hours.
--Revolutionized decision-making processes by developing comprehensive BI dashboards in Tableau, tracking KPIs, and driving actionable insights; achieved a 22% increase in customer reach within six months.
+- Revolutionized decision-making processes by developing comprehensive BI dashboards in Tableau, tracking KPIs, and driving actionable insights; achieved a 22% increase in customer reach within six months.

 **Data Science Intern- NEXIS STUDENT TECHNOLOGY LAB (_February 2023 - May 2023_)**